loov/goda/README.md

 goda list github.com/loov/goda/...:noroot
 ```

 You can also do basic arithmetic with these sets.
-For example, if you wish to ignore all `golang.org/x/tools` and dependencies:
+For example, if you wish to ignore all `golang.org/x/tools` dependencies:

 ```
 goda list github.com/loov/goda/... - golang.org/x/tools/...
 ```

-There's also `shared` which allows to list the shared dependencies:
+`shared` subcommand lists shared dependencies:

 ```
 goda list shared(github.com/loov/goda/exec, github.com/loov/goda/graph)
 ```

-All of these can of course be combined:
+The functionality can also be combined:

 ```
 # list packages used by github.com/loov/goda